FPGA-Based Neural Network Accelerators for Space Applications: A Survey

-Reconfigurable architectures represent systems that preserve some degree of silicon flexibility typically forfeited by application-specific integrated circuits (ASICs).
-Their reconfigurability can manifest at different levels of granularity~\cite{podobas2020survey}, with field-programmable gate arrays (FPGAs) providing the most prevalent and fine-grained option.

-FPGAs feature thousands or millions of look-up tables (LUTs), programmable interconnects, and Input/Output (I/O) pads (Figure~\ref{fig:fpga_layout}).
-By programming these LUTs with specific Boolean functions and the interconnects, digital designs such as central processing units (CPUs), digital signal processors (DSPs), and custom accelerators can be realized.
-While early iterations of FPGAs solely contained LUTs, modern models also integrate hardened DSP blocks that enhance computational capabilities and incorporate on-chip static random access memory (SRAM).
-These versatile devices are employed across diverse computing domains, including ASIC prototyping, telecommunications, low-volume consumer electronics, high-performance computing, and notably, space applications.
-Some systems combine FPGAs with hard processor cores, resulting in System-on-Chip configurations encompassing programmable logic (PL) and a processing system (PS).
+Reconfigurable hardware preserves a degree of flexibility typically sacrificed in ASICs.
+This reconfigurability manifests at different levels of granularity~\cite{podobas2020survey}, with FPGAs being the most prevalent and fine-grained option.
+FPGAs feature thousands or millions of look-up tables (LUTs), programmable interconnects, and Input/Output (I/O) pads (Figure~\ref{fig:fpga_layout})~\cite{FPGAs_architecture}.
+By programming these LUTs with specific Boolean functions and configuring the interconnects, we can build digital designs such as CPUs, digital signal processors (DSPs), and custom accelerators.
+While early FPGAs contained only LUTs, modern models integrate hardened DSP blocks and on-chip static random-access memory (SRAM) to enhance performance~\cite{FPGAs_architecture}.
+These devices are employed across diverse computing domains, including ASIC prototyping, telecommunications, low-volume consumer electronics, high-performance computing, and space applications~\cite{fpga_uses}.
+Some systems combine FPGAs with hard processor cores, resulting in System-on-Chip (SoC) configurations that encompass programmable logic (PL) and a processing system (PS).
 Compared to ASICs, FPGAs can offer cost-effectiveness, radiation tolerance, remote reconfiguration, and reduced time-to-market \cite{boadagardenyesTrendsPatternsASIC2011}.

-FPGAs offer several advantages for space applications compared to other hardware solutions such as CPUs or ASICs: (i) they are significantly more economical, being orders of magnitude cheaper than manufacturing ASICs; (ii) they can be designed with radiation tolerance or hardening, enhancing resilience against errors relative to alternative hardware options; (iii) their reconfigurability permits the remote deployment of patches or firmware updates and facilitates bug remediation; (iv) they provide a reduced time-to-market compared to ASICs~\cite{boadagardenyesTrendsPatternsASIC2011}.